fredgibbs/fredgibbs.github.io/courses/archives-algorithms/schedule.md

 # Archives + Algorithms Schedule

+## Submitting work
+All work is due by when you go to bed on Friday so that I have it early on Saturday morning.
+You are of course welcome to post your responses and reflections any time during the week.
+Unless otherwise specified, all work should be posted (usually as a blog post) to your website.

 ## Week 1 (Jan 18--22): Introductions
 There are a bunch of small set-up things to do for this week, but not much reading.